 The University of Minnesota Libraries' collections reflect our relationships with our faculty, researchers, students, and community members, as well as our relationships with vendors and publishers.
 Our work is guided by our values, our researchers’ priorities, and considerations for the contracts and licenses the Libraries enters into with vendors and publishers.
 Through effective planning and resource allocation, the Libraries develops strategies and policies to ensure it acts as an excellent steward of the University’s resources.

-The Libraries’ values for collections guide our investments in our collection areas and discovery tools.
+The Libraries’ values for collections guide our investments in our collection areas and discovery tools (below is an abridged version of our values, based on the full and finalized version).

 1. Alignment of collection development with the University of Minnesota’s mission.We purchase, acquire, and provide access to materials in support of the research, and discovery, teaching and learning, and outreach and public service missions of the University of Minnesota.